-The NSW Government to adjust the Fares Order set for Taxis in NSW to allow Taxis to pass on the variable CTP kilometre rate for all rank and hail journeys.
+The NSW Government to adjust the Fares Order set for Taxis in NSW to allow Taxis to pass on the variable CTP kilometer rate for all rank and hail journeys.
+This may extend to include a CTP amount for each Metro and Country Fares Order.

-For the State Insurance Regulatory Authority (SIRA) to move Taxis into Class 1 Premiums to be aligned with Rideshare vehicles.
+For the State Insurance Regulatory Authority (SIRA) to move Taxis into Class 1 Premiums to be aligned with Rideshare vehicles or move Rideshare into a class of their own with Taxis.